 Lynas has no doubt, however, that survival challenges would be very great.
 Food production would be severely affected, and some parts of the globe would likely reach occasional temperatures that would make unsheltered survival for more than a few hours impossible.
 To be caught without shelter would be to die.

 The possible locations of climate 'refuges'--areas remaining relatively friendly to human survival--are considered.
-(See the summary table in the Hub "The Five Degree World" for locations.)
+(See the summary table in the article "The Five Degree World" for locations.)
 So are the dual survival strategies of 'isolationist survivalism'--possible in, say, the mountains of Wyoming, but few today possess the necessary skills and knowledge to pursue it successfully--and 'stockpiling'--the main alternative in non-wilderness areas.

 On balance, Lynas both strategies unlikely to succeed, except in infrequent instances.